yash-sharma1/docs-site/docs/index.md

 ## BNB (and Other Coins) MainNet Switch

-BNB is an ERC20 token and runs on Ethereum network.
-After Binance Chain is alive,
+BNB is an ERC20 token now and runs on Ethereum network.
+After Binance Chain is alive, BNB would be converted from ERC20 token into native token running on Binance Chain via Binance.com.

+Binance Chain welcome other tokens to migrate to Binance Chain for faster and economical transactions with more liquidity options.

 ## Trading on Binance DEX